Survivorship: During and After Treatment

 Ways to lower your risk of infection from a pet

-Here’s what you should know about preventing or lowering your risk of getting an infection from a pet.
+If you have a weak immune system from cancer treatment, here’s what you should know about preventing or lowering your risk of getting an infection from a pet.

 Avoid scratches and bites while you are getting cancer treatment.
 If your pet plays rough, you might want to avoid this kind of play while your immune system is weak.
+To keep yourself safe:

 • Keep your pet’s nails trimmed if possible.